 Tor for law enforcement officers

-Anonymous internet access allows law officers to facilitate confidential operations.
-If the communication includes connections from government, law enforcement or from police IP addresses, then the cover can be easily blown.
+Anonymous internet access allows law officers to facilitate secret operations.
+If the communication includes connections from a government, law enforcement or from police IP addresses, then the cover can be easily blown.

 Tor for activists and whistleblowers

-Many human rights activists report abuses from danger zones, to do so anonymously they use Tor as although it’s within the law, it doesn’t mean that it is actually safe.
+Many human rights defenders report abuses from danger zones, to do so anonymously they use Tor as although it’s within the law, it doesn’t mean that it is safe.